Self-similarity with universal property for soap film and bubble in roll-off stage: Introduction

-Compared with soap film, it is apparent that bubble looks plumper due to the volume-conservation.
-One reasonable question is whether this constraint will sustain to alter the fascinating dynamics of $h_{\rm{min}}$ and profile when the system enters non-equilibrium.
-In the equilibrium state, the shrinking of the neck is quasi-static and reversible, i.e., the neck radius can retain its original value when the separation distance $L$ reverts to the previous length.
-When extended to a critical $L^{*}$, both film and bubble can be divided into three stages: (1) roll-off with only one $h_{\rm {min}}$, (2) pinch-off when two necks suddenly emerge symmetrically with a separation distance that increases much slower than the collapsing speed of necking and (3) breakup at which film and bubble separate after pinching-off.
-The time evolution of film and bubble is compared in Fig. \ref{fig:bubble_set}.
-We also want to investigate whether the self-similarity is exhibited not only in the final pinch-off for bubble, but also in roll-off.
+Compared with soap film, it is apparent that bubble looks plumper in Fig. \ref{fig:bubble_set}.
+One reasonable question is whether the constraint of volume conservation will sustain to alter the fascinating dynamics of $h_{\rm{min}}$ and profile when the system enters non-equilibrium state.
+In equilibrium regime, the shrinking of the neck is quasi-static and reversible, i.e., the neck radius can retain its original value when the separation distance $L$ reverts to the previous length.
+When extended to a critical length $L^{*}$, both film and bubble become unstable and their time evolution is shown in Fig. \ref{fig:bubble_set} and characterized by: (1) roll-off with only one $h_{\rm {min}}$, (2) pinch-off when two necks suddenly emerge symmetrically with a separation distance that increases much slower than the collapsing speed of necking and (3) breakup at which film and bubble separate after pinching-off.
+Besides clarifying the role of long-range medium pressure due to volume conservation for bubble, we also want to investigate whether the self-similarity is exhibited not only in the final pinch-off for bubble; but also in roll-off regime.

-Furthermore, we try to concentrate on the role of volume conservation since the ink volume affects $L^*$ has incurred some debates in the printing industry\cite{Simulation_ink_gravure}.
-Previous researchers \cite{Stability_of_liquid_bridges_between_equal_disks_in_an_axial_gravity_field,vertical_abtrary_liquid_bridge, On_the_breakup_of_viscous_liquid_threads,nonlinear_bridge} studied the breakup of liquid stored between the gap of two departing horizontal and vertical rods.
-They found that the volume of liquid affects the length of the liquid bridge right before breakup, namely, $L^*$.
-However, their conclusions were tainted by the movement of contact line\cite{contact_line} when the neck collapses.
+Not limited to bubble, the volume of ink droplet is also conserved and how it affects $L^*$ has incurred some debates in the printing industry\cite{Simulation_ink_gravure}.
+Previous researchers \cite{Stability_of_liquid_bridges_between_equal_disks_in_an_axial_gravity_field,vertical_abtrary_liquid_bridge, On_the_breakup_of_viscous_liquid_threads,nonlinear_bridge} studied the breakage of liquid that was stored between the gap of two departing horizontal and vertical rods.
+Although they found the volume of liquid to affect $L^*$, their conclusions were tainted by the movement of the contact line\cite{contact_line} when the neck collapses.
 In contrast, our setup, as described in the next section, is free of such a defect while honoring the volume-conservation.